-The IFRS 9 expected credit loss approach is symmetrical, i.e. if lifetime expected credit losses have been recognised in a previous reporting period, and if it is assessed in the current reporting period that there is no longer any significant increase in credit risk since initial recognition, the loss allowance must revert to a 12-months expected credit loss.
+The IFRS 9 expected credit loss approach is symmetrical, i.e. if lifetime expected credit losses have been recognised in a previous reporting period, and if it is assessed in the current reporting period that there is no longer any significant increase in credit risk since initial recognition, the loss allowance reverts to a 12-months expected credit loss.

-Regarding interest income, under 'stage' 1 and 2, it is calculated on the gross carrying amount.
-Under 'stage' 3, interest income is calculated on the amortised cost (i.e. the gross carrying amount adjusted for the loss allowance).
+As regards interest income, under "stage" 1 and 2, it is calculated on the gross carrying amount.
+Under "stage 3", interest income is calculated on the amortised cost (i.e. the gross carrying amount adjusted for the loss allowance).